Tangled Tales: The Misadventures of a Wizard's Apprentice

-In Tangled Tales: The Misadventures of a Wizard’s Apprentice, the player is a young apprentice wizard without friends, spells, or money, about to go out and learn the wizard trade.
-The player is given a quest to complete in each new scenario, during the course of which solves various puzzles, adds new party members, and learns new spells.
-Characters, plots and tropes encountered in the game are derived from various mythological and fictional universes, such as a werewolf, a surfer, a snowman, Goldilocks (a thief), and Isaac Newton.
-The game consists of three separate scenarios, each must be completed before going on to the next, but the player can always go back to an old area in case something is missed.

 Gameplay

 The screen is divided into several areas: One displays the player's view of the world, one shows a bird's-eye view of the player's position, one contains the function icons, and one is a small text-information area.
 The player can select a function to move, talk, cast a spell, get or drop an item, and so on.